attilaroy/volley-sample/README.md

 What is the importance of Volley ?

-Efficient network management
+Efficient network management,
-Easy to use request management
+Easy to use request management,
-Transparent disk and memory caching
+Transparent disk and memory caching,
-Easy to customize
+Easy to customize,
 Debugging and Tracing tools

 How to use Volley in your projects ?